 The Junior Slam Series is for teams of all levels of competitive experience, attracting mature high-performance teams from Canada, the U.S. and Europe as well as young teams and newcomers to competition.
-Slams cater to U15, U18, U21 and U21+ age groups in single-gender and Mixed Doubles formats.
+Slams cater to U12, U15, U18, U20 age groups in single-gender and Mixed Doubles formats.
 Slams are generally dual gender combining a mens and women event into the same weekend.
+We also combine age groups on the same weekends to maximize the use of the facility and also showcase the pathway athletes can pursue as they grow in the sport.
 Slams strongly emphasize the traditional spirit of curling.
 We guide teams to the rules of etiquette and good sportsmanship and to conduct themselves with dignity and respect for others.

-Our event formats use Pool Play where teams are seeded and allocated to play a round robin.
+Our event formats generally use Pool Play where teams are seeded and allocated to play a round robin.
 The size of the events vary based on the size of the host club and sheets of ice available.
-Some events utilize multiple clubs to provide an even greater size and feel to a Slam.
-We run events running the gambit from 6, 8, 10, 12, 15, 16, 20, 24, to 32 teams a side.
-Specific rules and draw schedules for each Slam are prepared in an event kit that is available on the junior slam website and emailed to team contacts several weeks prior to the event.
+We run events running the gambit from 6, 8, 10, 12, 15, 16, to 20 teams a side.
+Specific rules and draw schedules for each Slam are prepared in an event info kit that is available on the junior slam website and emailed to team contacts several weeks prior to the event.

-All games are played to eight ends and the five-rock rule is in effect for all games.
-We use skill based competition for all aspects from pre-game practice to last shot draw to determine hammer to our tie breaking shootouts.
-Usually following the first or second game in round robin play, teams conduct a measured shootout to break win loss record ties.
+All games are played to six, eight or ten ends (depending on age group) and the five-rock rule is in effect for all games.
+We use skill based competition for all aspects from pre-game practice to last shot draw to determine hammer.
+We use Last Stone Draw scoring collectively through the round robin as a tie-breaking method.
 Once the round robin is complete teams are reseeded based on their win/loss record and shootout score.
-Playoff qualification numbers vary based on size of the event which is clearly identified in each event kit.
+Playoff qualification numbers vary based on size of the event.
 Participating teams know all the details of the event well before they hit the ice.

 The Junior Slam Environment